-ORIGINALLY POSTED ON STRAIGHT.COM, OCT.
+ORIGINALLY PUBLISHED ON OCT.
 27, 2017 By Steve Newton Back in October of 2010, after six straight years of hugely successful Saw films coming out on the Friday before Halloween, the seventh and "final" entry in the series, Saw 3D, was released.
-It made money--eventually raking in $136-million worldwide on a $17-million budget--but also garnered the worst … Continue reading Jigsaw’s killer twist takes torture porn up a notch
+It made money--eventually raking in $136-million worldwide on a $17-million budget--but also garnered the worst reviews … Continue reading Jigsaw’s killer twist takes torture porn up a notch

 Tag: Halloween